 Measuring by Distance

-While some people find treadmills boring, you can use them anytime as part of a cardio routine, without worrying about the weather outside.
+Many treadmills take the guesswork out of measuring your walking distance.
+Just input your information and start walking.
+It's as simple as that.
+The machine will tell you your calories burned, distance traveled, and time spent exercising.
+While some people find treadmills boring, you can use them anytime as part of a cardio routine without worrying about the weather outside.

 The Importance of Measurements